stephenfeather/ticonf2014-ble-user-engagement/README.md

 ### Presentation
 The presentation was given at the 2014 [TiConf](http://ticonf.org) event in New York City.
 The [presentation slides](http://goo.gl/OxIDzB) are available on slideshare.
 Video should be up after it has been processed.

+### These demos built with xCode 5 targeting iOS7.
+Work is being done to bring them up to TiSDK 3.4.0, xCode 6 and iOS8